 Maritime Lawyers Experienced in Brain Injury Cases - Jones Act Claims Involving Traumatic Brain Injuries

-Stacey & Jacobsen, LLP is one of the Nation’s most experienced maritime personal injury law firms.
+Stacey & Jacobsen, PLLC is one of the Nation’s most experienced maritime personal injury law firms.
 They are proud of their history of helping seamen, crewmen, and fishermen who have suffered closed head injuries get full and fair compensation for their injuries.
-The lawyers at Stacey & Jacobsen, LLP understand complex brain injuries and understand how those injuries impact your life.
+The lawyers at Stacey & Jacobsen, PLLC understand complex brain injuries and understand how those injuries impact your life.
 They know the physical, emotional, psychological, and neuro-cognitive impact that can result from brain injuries.
 Injury to the brain can result in permanent disability, impaired mobility, seizures, balance disorders, memory loss, vision problems, speech impairment, loss of smell and taste, dizziness, hearing problems, and depression.

 Federal Maritime Law protects seamen, fishermen, tug boat workers, and crewmen who are injured while working aboard vessels, ships, barges and boats.
 The maritime doctrine of maintenance and cure is a no-fault maritime benefit.
 In almost all cases, this means that your employer must pay you all of your reasonable medical expenses associated with a closed head injury, including hospitalizations, emergency transportation, rehabilitation, diagnostic testing, rehabilitation services, nursing service, and medications.
 It is important that brain injury victims have access to the best medical care and support possible to maximize their recovery.

 In addition to medical expenses, the employer must pay you a daily living allowance – maintenance - until you have reached maximum medical improvement.